jcpunk/puppet-weston/README.md

 weston::vnc_server::default_user_can_control_service: true
 ```

+NOTE: this does not permit `systemctl {enable,disable} weston-vncserver@${username}` for non-root users.

 ## Limitations

 This module expect VNC to use ports starting at 5900.

+`systemctl --user` services are not supported by the VNC service integration in this module.

+The PAM configuration for weston VNC is not managed by this module.

 For working with VNC desktops, you'll probably want to setup a `~/.config/weston.ini` with the following options: